 Now, one thing you’ll probably notice right off the bat is that Jungle Scout comes in two separate versions- A web app plus a Chrome extension, each with its own distinctive features.

 The chrome extension, for starters, is principally optimized for discovery of profitable products.
-You can use it to assess a page on Amazon to reveal details like estimated sales and product prices.
+You can use it to assess a page on Amazon to reveal details like a sales estimator and product prices.
 According to the Jungle Scout team, the Chrome tool is ideal for exploring plus validating product ideas.

 The web app, on the other hand, is all about uncovering lucrative products and niches.
 It goes beyond the standard product discovery features on the extension to provide additional filters for sorting through its extensive database- by product sales, price, and category.

 That said, the web app is a suite that comes with a keyword scout, product database, product tracker, plus niche hunter tools.

 While each tool is intrinsically a weapon against competitors, the tracker is particularly outstanding when it comes to that.
 You can use it to spy on their stuff to keep tabs on how they are progressing.

 Then as you draw up your counterstrategies, the Keyword Scout provides insights on the best possible keywords for your Amazon PPC campaigns plus product listings.

 So, far Jungle Scout has covered nine Amazon markets.
 Apart from the main US-based version, it supports Spain, Italy, Mexico, India, France, Canada, Germany, and the UK.

 Before we start digging into the features, it’s evident that Viral Launch and Jungle Scout are targeting the same user demographics.
 They are both product research tools built for enhancing product discovery, keyword research, competitor intelligence, plus product tracking.
 And yes, they both offer an array of parameters for filtering their vast product databases.